24ERIC/official_webiste/README.rst

 ----------------------
-Eric's Journal: Walkthrough from Beginning to Finish SetUp
+Eric's Journey: Walkthrough from Beginning to Finish SetUp
 ----------------------
+！！！Note: The following steps is only edcational and testing purpose, it is not used for setup.

 .. code:: python

    pip install virtualenvwrapper    # download virtual environment package for python